|Guide||♦||18 Triplogs||1 Topic|

 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

-This canyon is extremely susceptible to lethal flash flooding.
-In sections this canyon is very narrow with no possibility of escaping a flashflood.
-The watershed upstream is very large, draining many square miles of the mountain all the way up to its crest.
-Consider the current flow and look at the historical data of other trips to gauge comfort level with its flow (link below).
+This canyon is extremely susceptible to fatal flash flooding.
+In sections, this canyon is very narrow, with no possibility of escaping a flash flood.
+The watershed upstream is huge, draining many square miles of the mountain up to its crest.
+Consider the current flow and look at other trips' historical data to gauge your comfort level with its flow (link below).
 Is there a possibility of heavy rain upstream?
-It can happen quickly and there is a real possibility of death.
-Canyoneering in this type of canyon with potential heavy rain is like playing Russian Roulette.
+It can happen quickly, and there is a real possibility of death.
+Canyoneering in this type of canyon with potentially heavy rain is like playing Russian Roulette.
 You don’t want to be responsible for another’s death or your own due to ignorance.

 I have passed on this canyon several times over the years due to flow or potential flash flooding.
-Be safe out there! : ) Know your canyon (including its watershed), it’s conditions and possible conditions (including the forecast). – Darrell (AZ-Outdoorsman)
+Be safe out there! : ) Know your canyon (including its watershed), its condition, and possible conditions (including the forecast). – Darrell (AZ-Outdoorsman)

 You will do a little bit of hiking until your first drop-in.
 Most of the raps in this canyon are well bolted.
 I would say the longest rappel in this canyon is about 125ft.
 There are a total of rappels of around 10.
 1-2 are downclimbable.
 Keep an eye out for anchors at each rappel point because if you miss one and drop too far down, you may end up having to do a larger rappel.
 The last two rappels are kind of a 2 stage.
 Drop, stay on rappel, pop out of the pothole, and drop again.
 If the canyon is ever dry, they may become keepers, so be prepared for all conditions.